-The ink hasn’t even dried on Trevor Gretzky’s contract and the kid’s shoulders have to already be feeling quite heavy.
+The ink hasn’t even dried on Trevor Gretzky’s contract.
+Yet, the kid’s shoulders have to already be feeling quite heavy.

 Gretzy – the son of retired hockey great Wayne Gretzky – recently agreed to a deal with the Chicago Cubs, months after he was drafted in the seventh-round of the MLB 2011 First-Year Player Draft.

-The elder Gretzky, along with Michael Jordan, John Elway and Joe Montana, all have one major thing in common: Each was a superstar in his sport, an athlete that many kids looked up to and patterned their game after.
+The elder Gretzky, along with Michael Jordan, John Elway and Joe Montana, all have one major thing in common: Each was a superstar in his sport.
+Each was also an athlete that many kids looked up to and patterned their game after.

-More importantly, each of these stars has also had kids of their own.
+More importantly, each of these stars has kids of their own.